MattCCC/fetchff/README.md

 Axios compatible [Request Config](https://github.com/axios/axios#request-config) for particular endpoint.
 It will overwrite the global settings.

+You can also specify following argument: `cancellable` so to have more granular control over specific endpoints.

 ##### api.getInstance()

 When API handler is firstly initialized, a new Axios instance is created.
 You can call `api.getInstance()` if you want to get that instance directly, for example to add some interceptors.